gemgeek/Gemgeek/README.md

 🚀 I'm excited to collaborate, create, and build things that truly matter.

 ---
+### My Vision
+To become a well-sought-after full-stack engineer solving real-world and global problems especially those connected to the underexplored condition of aphantasia.
+I aim to blend technology with creativity, build impactful solutions, and leave a legacy that empowers others to grow, rise, and shine.

+---
 ### Tech Stack & Tools
 <p float="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="40" alt="HTML5" />